klucky17/brain-freeze/README.md

 # How to Play

 Follow the order from the image box or the text in the bottom left corner
-Create the ice cream in the correct order to score points; points are scaled to the size of the order and -100 for each incorrect order
+Create the ice cream in the correct order to score points; points are scaled to the size of the order
+  - 25 points for each item in the order excluding the cone
+  - -100 for each incorrect order

 If you get into the leaderboard, make sure to click submit beside the text box to see yourself ^.^
 Note: order of toppings (sprinkles, cherries, cookie sticks) does not matter